preetamkajalrout/ui5-middleware-destination/README.md

 ```

 ## Pre-requisites
-Create a directory to hold the destination files needed for your project -- preferably, out of your project directory so that the same config can be used for multiple projects.
+Create a directory to hold the destination files needed for your project -- preferably, out of your project's root so that the same config can be used for multiple projects.
 This also helps keeping your credentials from being committed.

+This middleware will look in that directory for one (or many) json file(s) with a specific structure (check the [example json](templates/destinations.json)).

-Add the destination files for each system to the created directory.
-The destination file structure is the same as the one used for [WebIDE destinations](https://help.sap.com/viewer/825270ffffe74d9f988a0f0066ad59f0/CF/en-US/2cf47f37e34c428c97a51057733c0394.html) (also check the [example template](templates/example)).
+As an alternative, the middleware will also look for destination files in the created directory.
+The structure of these files is the same as the one used in [WebIDE destination files](https://help.sap.com/viewer/825270ffffe74d9f988a0f0066ad59f0/CF/en-US/2cf47f37e34c428c97a51057733c0394.html) (also check the [example template](templates/webide-destination)).

-For the time being, the only properties required in a destination file are **`Name`, `URL`, `User`, `Password` and `WebIDEUsage`**.
+For the time being, the only properties required in a destination configuration are **`Name`, `URL`, `User`, `Password` and `WebIDEUsage`**.

 *NOTE: Storing passwords in plain text format ***is a potential security risk***.
 Please comply with your organization's policy.*